-- RT 300 upper and lower extremities ergometer which provides electrical stimulation to the muscles of the lower or upper limbs in a set pattern to allow the client to power the bicycle under their own strength.
-This activity improves muscle bulk, muscle strength and improves cardiovascular health.
+- Upper and lower extremities ergometers which provide electrical stimulation to the muscles of the lower or upper limbs in a set pattern to allow the client to power the bicycle under their own strength.
+This activity improves muscle bulk, muscle strength and cardiovascular health.

 - Standing gliders which allow the client to stand and work on trunk balance while performing reciprocal motions with the upper and lower extremities.
 The standing glider promotes weight bearing through the lower extremities and improves cardiovascular endurance.